seadowg/matilda-maybe/README.md

 you're thinking "well at some point I have to take it out to write it out or stick it in a web response on something right?".
 Yes, of course.
 But its best if these cases have abstractions that can receive monads or are structured as Monads themselves (some languages like Haskell include Monads for IO, Web request processing [etc](http://learnyouahaskell.com/a-fistful-of-monads)).

-## Installation

-Either include in your Gemfile:

-    gem 'ruby-maybe'

-Or, install for your system:

-    > gem install ruby-maybe